data-mining/forkjoin/README.md

 Overall Query executes faster if we use ForkJoinPool

-ForkJoinPool performs much better than Sequential Search when data size is large (> 15k)
+ForkJoinPool performs much better than Sequential Search when data size is large (> 15k) , otherwise the latency difference not very significant.

 #### Test Case